Julian Niccolini

-Julian Niccolini is an Italian-American restaurateur who co-owned the now defunct Four Seasons Restaurant in New York City.
+Julian Niccolini is an Italian-American restaurateur, who co-owned the now defunct Four Seasons Restaurant in New York City.

 Early life

 Niccolini was born in Lucca, Italy.
 One of his early jobs was at the Hôtel de Paris in Monaco.
 Niccolini moved to New York City in 1975.

 Career

 Niccolini joined the Four Seasons Restaurant in 1977 and quickly became its public face.
 In 1994, he and Alex von Bidder became its primary operating partners.
 Niccolini created a club-like dining room at the restaurant named the "Grill Room", where patrons conducted business during lunch, although he remarked that "everybody [in the room] claims to be serious, but they are actually having fun."
-Niccolini was forced to resign from the Four Seasons Restaurant in December 2018 over accusations of sexual misconduct.
+In December 2018, Niccolini was forced to resign from the Four Seasons Restaurant over accusations of sexual misconduct.

 Niccolini has been nominated for seven James Beard Awards, winning three.
-He has also had parts in several movies, including Inside Man (2006), Arbitrage (2012) and Self/less (2015).
+He has had parts in several movies, including Inside Man (2006), Arbitrage (2012) and Self/less (2015).